Dykwynkyn: ‘Fauna’ for The Ring

-Keene left Drury Lane in the 1870s during the management of F. B. Chatterton, and set up as a freelance stage designer and modeller with a workshop behind his own house at Milton Street, Wandsworth Road, Clapham (not Wandsworth, as has persistently been repeated).
+Keene left Drury Lane in the 1870s during the management of F. B. Chatterton and set up as a freelance stage designer and modeller with a workshop behind his own house at Milton Street, Wandsworth Road, Clapham (not Wandsworth, as has been persistently repeated).
 One episode stands out during this last stage of his career, when he was commissioned to supply mechanical animals for the first cycle of Richard Wagner's Ring at Bayreuth in 1876.

 The background to this prestigious commission is peculiar.
 Wagner had strong ideas about stage effects in his operas, but often wavered between realism and suggestion.
-In this case he appears to have disregarded the caution of Richard Fricke, his main adviser on staging the Ring, and insisted on a number of realistic mechanical props for scenes featuring mythical animals.
+In this case, he appears to have disregarded the caution of Richard Fricke, his main adviser on staging the Ring, and insisted on a number of realistic mechanical props for scenes featuring mythical animals.
 Alfred Forman, Wagner's first English translator, though not one of his intimates, seconded by the Anglo-German conductor Edward Dannreuther, then urged the skills of Dykwynkyn as the craftsman best able to make the monstrous dragon into which Fafner is transformed in the second act of Siegfried.
 As far as is known, Wagner had never seen any of Dykwynkyn's creations on his visits to London.
 Yet Keene was commissioned, probably at short notice, to make not only the dragon but also a bear, a magpie and an ousel for Siegfried, a car with rams for Fricka in Die Walküre, and sacrificial beasts and a pair of ravens for Götterdämmerung.
 The snake into which Alberich is changed in Siegfried also came from England and was probably Dykwynkyn's too, but that is less certain.

 By late July 1876, three weeks before the cycle began, only the car and parts of the dragon had arrived in Bayreuth, despite frequent visits by Dannreuther to Dykwynkyn's Clapham workshop.
-Most of the missing parts turned up just in time, but Fafner's neck-joint arrived too late (a canard repeated by Ernest Newman claimed that it was sent to Beirut instead of Bayreuth).
+Most of the missing parts turned up just in time, but Fafner's neck joint arrived too late (a canard repeated by Ernest Newman claimed that it was sent to Beirut instead of Bayreuth).
 The German technicians had to sew on a clumsy and unconvincing temporary neck.
 This caused the first audience to be amused rather than awed by the dragon, and to cheer when Siegfried slew it and put it out of its misery, to Wagner's fury.
-In general Dykwynkyn's creations for the Ring, clever and fantastic though they certainly were, were poorly received.
+In general, Dykwynkyn's creations for the Ring, clever and fantastic though they certainly were, were poorly received.
 Exotic pantomime props were unsuitable for Wagnerian mythic opera, as Richard Fricke had realized immediately the dragon arrived (‘Into the deepest junk room with the wretched thing!
 Get rid of it!’).
 Nothing was heard of the props after the opening cycle.